NM2/smartie-doc/index.md

 ![anomaly-table-archived](https://raw.githubusercontent.com/NM2/smartie-doc/master/images/passive/anomalies-table-analyzed.png)

 ### Report
 The report section is opened by clicking on the _report_ button on the topbar menu.

-This section allows the user to get a concise report about the platform status and a specific probe during a customizable time interval.
+This section allows the user to get a concise report about the platform status and a specific probe for a customizable time interval.
 It may be particularly useful to investigate the network traffic classified during an attack performed by a malicious host.

 It is possible to choose a start and an end date for the report.